ReactJS-Ashik/DND-React-Beautiful-DND/README.md

-# React-APP
+# DND: React-Beautiful-APP

-Build React App
+React-Beautiful-DND package for adding DRAG AND DROP (DND) components in you React App